JACOBSMILE/tmodloader1.4/README.md

 # Notes
 I do not own tModLoader or Terraria.
 This Docker Image was created for players to easily host a game server with Docker, and is not intended to infringe on any Copyright, Trademark or Intellectual Property.

-Feel free to fork this repository and improve upon it if you wish.
-I plan to keep it as up-to-date as I can.
-Updating the tModLoader version should be as easy as changing the TMOD_VERSION argument in the Dockerfile.